 Changes to this privacy notice

 We may amend this privacy notice from time to time.
-Any changes we make to our privacy notice in the future will be notified to Scheme members in the next communication from us to you.
+Any changes we make to our privacy notice in the future will be notified in the next communication from us to you.

 Further questions or making a complaint